CMU-IDS-2022/assignment-2-tia/writeup.md

     - The majority of billionaires are on the bottom half of the wealth worth scale (log), meaning that it may be relative easier to achieve a lower-to-middle wealth level (although still rich) compared to the "super-wealthy" level: only a few are able to make it to the top.

 **5. Given data of year 2014, were the wealth of billionaires inherited or earned?
 How does that look like by age and wealth?**
-    - Most billionaires' wealth are not inherited, especially for those who wealth worth is at the lower level on the scale.
+    -Most billionaires' wealth are not inherited, especially for those who wealth worth is at the lower level on the scale.
 Wealth inherited from father or third generation becomes more prevelant in upper level of wealth worth.
 This may imply that by one's own effort, the person is able to accumulate certain amount of wealth, but in order to become one of the TOP richest people, family heritage sometimes may play an important role (although for some of the richest people, their wealth was not inherited—this may have something to do with other factors such as company industry, etc).
     - Distribution of inheritance type, in general, is consistent across all age groups: not inherited > father > 3rd generation > 4th generation > 5th generation > spouse/widow.